Best Cable Trap Exercises For Strength & Size

 3. Face Pull

-Face pull is a cable machine exercise that primarily targets the rear deltoid and to a lesser degree also targets the biceps, triceps, and traps.
+Face pull is a cable machine exercise that primarily targets the rear deltoid and trap and, to a lesser degree, also targets the biceps and triceps.
 Use a cable pulley machine to pull the weight straight toward your forehead.

 Face Pull